When Hardwood Floors Are Worth Saving

 Deciding whether or not you should save your hardwood floors is not as easy as it seems because it’s tough to know if it’s worth keeping the flooring you currently have or if you should replace it altogether.

 The answer to this tough question comes down to preference in most cases.
-One of the great things about hardwood floors is that you can usually refinish them, so saving them will always be an option.
-Old hardwood is not a bad thing because it can provide your home with charm and character, so it depends on how bad the condition of your hardwood is in your eyes and whether or not you can tolerate the stains and squeaks and other signs of old age.
+One of the great things about hardwood floors is that you can usually refinish them, so saving them remains an option.
+Old hardwood is not a bad thing because it can provide your home with charm and character, so it depends on how bad the condition of your hardwood is in your eyes and whether or not you can tolerate the stains and squeaks.

-There are a few conditions, however, that will make it difficult to save your floors because it will cause your hardwood to be beyond repair.
+There are a few conditions, though, that can make it difficult to save your floors because it causes your hardwood to be beyond repair.
 This includes serious structural problems that require the flooring to be removed in order for the subfloor to be fixed, as well as floors that have a lot of movement between the boards which don’t allow for proper refinishing.
-If your floors have been sanded too many times, it may not be worth saving and a better idea would be to look into a new replacement.
+If your floors have been sanded too many times, it may not be worth saving and a better idea is to look into a new replacement.

-If you need additional information regarding anything that has to do with hardwood flooring, contact Milton Hardwood who can provide you with all of the answers you’re looking for.
-Flooring is an investment, especially hardwood floors, so you want to deal with a reputable company who knows everything there is to know about this material, which is why Milton Hardwood is who you need to call!
+If you need additional information regarding hardwood flooring, contact Milton Hardwood who can provide you with the answers you’re looking for.
+Flooring is an investment, especially hardwood floors, so you want to deal with a reputable company who knows well about this material, which is why Milton Hardwood is who you need to call!